pkuzengqi/pkuzengqi.github.io/index.md

 I will join [University of Illinois Urbana-Champaign](https://illinois.edu/) as a first-year Ph.D. student in Computer Science this Fall.
 I got my bachelor's degree from [Peking University](http://english.pku.edu.cn/) in 2018.

-My current research interest is Natual Language Generation.
+My current research interest is Language Generation.

 <!---